-- 2.3.1 The viability, and safety, of aerodrome use, by aircraft operators, can be assured by establishing effective obstacle control to maintain the obstacle limitation surfaces.
-Control can be achieved, in a number of ways, by: - (a) enactment of height zoning protection by the local government authority - (b) establishing an effective obstacle removal programme; or - (c) purchasing of easement or property rights, or - (d) all of these.
+- 2.3.1 The viability and safety of aerodrome use by aircraft operators can be assured by establishing effective obstacle control to maintain the obstacle limitation surfaces.
+Control can be achieved by: - (a) height zoning protection by the local government authority - (b) establishing an effective obstacle removal programme - (c) purchasing easement or property rights, or - (d) all of these. - 2.3.2 The risk associated with newly identified and temporary obstacles should be managed by the aerodrome operator in consultation with the aerodrome users.